4 MIN READ

 To help offset this major holiday cost — and to bring more hungry holiday shoppers into their stores — many grocery chains run specials that allow you to get a free turkey (or other holiday centerpiece) through their rewards programs.

-And while it might not be worth it to buy $100 worth of random items just to score a bird you could get for $20, if you’re going to spend that money anyway, why not get the turkey on the house?
+It’s not worth it to buy $100 of random items just to score a bird you could get for $20.
+But if you’re going to spend that money anyway, why not get the turkey on the house?

 One word of warning: All of these offers vary by store, so you’ll want to call ahead and make sure your favorite location is participating.

 And sorry, Giant shoppers!
-Your beloved market decided to stop its popular program this year.
+Your beloved market no longer offers free turkeys to bonus card members.

-Here’s where to go instead to get a free turkey.
+Here’s where to go instead to get a free turkey this year.

-You can pick up your free item any day up to, and including, Thanksgiving itself.
-(That said, the turkey is frozen, so you’ll want to pick it up well ahead of time if you plan to make it for the big meal!)
+You can pick up your free item any day up to and including Thanksgiving Day.
+(Note that the turkey is frozen, so you’ll want to pick it up well ahead of time if you plan to make it for the big meal!)

-And if you want to go fresh — or didn’t quite plan it out well enough — you’ll get your kosher bird for $1.49 off per pound up to 21 pounds.
+If you want to go fresh — or didn’t quite plan it out well enough — you’ll get your ShopRite Fresh Grade A Turkey for $0.50 per pound up to 21 pounds with qualifying purchases or $1.99 per pound if you haven’t hit the qualifying purchase threshold.

 If you’re part of Weis’s free Preferred Shopper’s Club, your rewards points could get you a Thanksgiving turkey for free.